Chainage-in/Chainage/data-drop/README.md

 Put CSV files here and they become charts on the Timeline tab, with download buttons for CSV and Excel.

-This folder exists because most of the sources you want do not publish anything a machine can read on a schedule.
+This folder exists because most useful sources do not publish anything a machine can read on a schedule.
 VAHAN has no public API and blocks automated access.
 MoSPI and the Office of the Economic Adviser publish spreadsheets and press releases, not feeds.
 IHMCL publishes plaza level data as monthly PDFs.
 Rather than ship scrapers that break silently, the tool reads whatever you put